 In summer of 2016, He was awarded a Tan Chin Tuan Exchange Fellowship to visit Nanyang Technological University as an exchange Professor.
 His work on highly strained group IV photonic devices has been recognized with several invitations to major conferences/journals including the 2014 & 2016 ECS meetings and Photonics Research journal.

 |Current research interests include, but are not limited to:|

-- Ultrafast pump-probe spectroscopy - "1 opening for research fellow position"
+- 2D material-based optoelectronics/nanophotonics - "1 opening for research fellow position"

 - Photonic (phononic) crystal cavity design & experiments